NuttaneeKnight/ServiceNow/servicePortal.md

 # Platform View of Records
 - Every record can be updated from the platform view
 - You don't need to use the Service Portal tools, but they typically provide a better experience
+# Branding Editor
+- Modify titles, logos, colors
+- Similar to WordPress
+- Very easy to use

+# Designer
+- Great for building the layout of a page